Basis-Theory/basistheory-integration-guides/collections/concepts/applications-concept.md

 ### API Key

 Your Application’s API Key is used to authenticate your systems to the Basis Theory platform.
-The API Key can be used to make authenticated requests to our API directly via the `BT-API-KEY`, using Hosted Elements, or using the Basis Theory SDK.
+The API Key can be used to make authenticated requests to our API directly, using Hosted Elements, or using the Basis Theory SDK.
 These API Keys follow a format similar to `key_4qUtg83907AnDem90aJSzcN`.

 ---